dmlc/dgl/apps/kg/distributed/README.md

 ./partition.sh  ../data Freebase 4
 ```

-2. Copy dgl-ke to all the machines
+2. Modify `ip_config.txt` and copy dgl-ke to all the machines

-3. Modify `ip_config.txt` and run:
+3. Run

 ```bash
 ./launch.sh \